 Dogs love to be showered with praises and pampered with treats.
 It is an excellent way to say thank you and to make the next similar session enjoyable.

 A dog that is rewarded with treats after a good behavior won’t be defiant or stubborn the next time you wish to groom it.
-Give out its favorite snacks, foods, or toys as a reward.
+Give out your favorite snacks, foods, or toys as a reward.

 Every owner should learn how to groom a Coton de Tulear.
 This dog breed isn’t a heavy shedder and needs grooming at least once a month to keep it looking presentable.
 It is essential to choose the appropriate grooming tools.